AdobeDocs/workfront.en/help/quicksilver/wf-api/general/event-subs-api.md

 ## Querying Event Subscriptions

-When querying Workfront’s HTTP use the GET method.
+When querying Workfront's HTTP use the GET method.
 There are two ways to query for event subscriptions: Query by subscription ID (see below) or query all event subscriptions.

 ### Query All Events Subscriptions